cosmo0/retropie-overlays/README.md

 Overlays (or bezels) are images added "above" the emulator, to mask the black borders around the image.

 This pack adds overlays for most systems emulated by Retropie.
+While you're here, it also configures appropriate shaders to make your games extra good-looking.

 **Requirements:**

 - Retropie 4.3 - not tested on another version.
-- A 16:9 screen.
+- A 16:9 screen doing at least 720p.
 This pack is useless on a 4:3 screen, since you don't have black borders.

 # Installation